Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: A general definition of multiple testing methods

 Though our general definition includes many error rates that have been considered in the literature, it excludes some error rates that are not expectations of some loss $\F_{N_\mathrm{P}}(R)$, such as positive FDR \citep{storey_direct_approach_2002a} and local false discovery rate \citep{efron_large-scale_inference_2010}.
-However, it does cover conditional procedures through the arguments in \citet{goeman2024selection}.
+However, it does cover procedures performing multiple testing on a data-driven subset of the hypotheses conditionally on the selected set: the final error rate to be controlled, conditional or unconditional, can be written in the form of \Cref{def: single ER} \citep{goeman2024selection}.